REPTILEHAUS/rtl8188eus/README.md

 ```

 # TODO
-* Finish the walkthrough of the base for understanding.
-* Fix a issue where the interface is down on startup
 * Fix the out of bounds reference
 * Supress some debug messages (dmesg) about powersaving
 * There is a bug in monitor mode related to Network-Manager.